 FERRIS STATE UNIVERSITY TAX I.D.
 NUMBER

-Most grant proposal will include indirect cost rates or administrative overhead rates.
+Most grant proposals will include indirect cost rates or administrative overhead rates.
 Some grant guidelines will not allow overhead to be charged as a direct cost of the grant.
 Depending on the terms of the grant guidelines, differing rates of overhead or indirect costs may be used.
 These are general rules to follow:

 Federal Research Rate: The University established rate is 43.0% of Salary & Benefits.
 This rate will be used for federal research grants or other federal grants that allow the use of the indirect cost rate.
 Once a research grant is accepted, the University must submit financial information to renegotiate the research rate.
 This process must be done through the Grant Accounting Office, Administration & Finance Division, Prakken 255B, phone x2157 or x3905.

 The overhead rate for State funded grants is 8% of total grant expenditures (grant budget).